dds-bridge/dds/readme.txt

 By default the PBN versions for remaning cards in the deal information are included in SolveBoardPBN.
 Removing the PBN definition in dll.h will make a compilation without this function.
-This can be useful if DDS 1.1.12 is to replace 1.1.11, and the application using DDS cannot accept an interface change towards DDS.
+This can be useful if this version is to replace an older version, and the application using DDS cannot accept an interface change towards DDS.

 2) Compilation with definition STAT.
 Uncomment the definition of STAT.